raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 Docker version 18.09.0, build 4d60db4
 ```

-If you're willing to take the security risk as [outlined here](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) you can execute `docker` commands without the `sudo` prefix
+If you're willing to take the security risk as [outlined here](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) you can execute `docker` commands without the `sudo` prefix, alternatively include `sudo` before all docker commands that follow in this guide

 ```
 $ sudo usermod -aG docker $USER